The fact that your book didn’t score high enough for an award does not mean that you’re done with MWSA.

 are writers themselves (theoretically, a step above a “plain reader,” and also something you have in common),

 In other words, they’re very likely “your preferred/target demographic!”

-If three of these reviewers decided to answer our evaluation questions in the same way, it’s not unreasonable to recognize that they might have been valuable feedback for you.
+If three of these reviewers decided to answer our evaluation questions in the same way, it’s not unreasonable to recognize that they might have valuable feedback for you.

 What if you have more questions after reading your reviewers’ comments?
 Ask if you can contact one or more of your reviewers.
 He/She/They may agree to contact you and share their thoughts.